prepare.blog

 • Personal needs: Clothing, hygiene items, comfort items for children, specialty dietary foods, baby formula, pet food — anything specific to your household’s daily functioning.

 • Priceless items: Irreplaceable photos, family heirlooms, hard drives with personal data.
-These are the last priority — never risk safety for stuff — but if you have 60 seconds to spare, know where they are.
+These are the last priority — never risk safety for stuff — but if you’ve got 60 seconds to spare, know exactly where they are.

 The 5 P’s map directly to your go-bag contents and your evacuation action sheet.
 If every person’s bag covers all five categories, you’ve addressed the most critical needs for the first 72 hours.